Millennials: Music

 Millennials came of age in a time when the entertainment industry, including music, began to be affected by the Internet.
 Using artificial intelligence, Joan Serrà and his team at the Spanish National Research Council studied the massive Million Song Dataset and found that between 1955 and 2010, popular music has gotten louder, while the chords, melodies, and types of sounds used have become increasingly homogenized.
 Indeed, producers seem to be engaging in a "loudness war", with the intention of attracting more and more audience members.
 While the music industry has long been accused of producing songs that are louder and blander, this is the first time the quality of songs is comprehensively studied and measured.
 Modern pop music has also been noted for its usage of the "millennial whoop", a melodic pattern that became popular in the late 2000s and 2010s.
 Additional research showed that within the past few decades, popular music has gotten slower; that majorities of listeners young and old preferred older songs rather than keeping up with new ones; that the language of popular songs were becoming more negative psychologically; and that lyrics were becoming simpler and more repetitive, approaching one-word sheets, something measurable by observing how efficiently lossless compression algorithms (such as the LZ algorithm) handled them.

 Counterculture

+In the 2000s and 2010s, Millennials were often associated with the hipster subculture.
 In modern society, there are inevitably people who refuse to conform to the dominant culture and seek to do the exact opposite; given enough time, the anti-conformists will become more homogeneous with respect to their own subculture, making their behavior the opposite to any claims of counterculture.
 This synchronization occurs even if more than two choices are available, such as multiple styles of beard rather than whether or not to have a beard.
-Mathematician Jonathan Touboul of Brandeis University who studies how information propagation through society affects human behavior calls this the hipster effect.
+Mathematician Jonathan Touboul of Brandeis University who studies how information propagation through society affects human behavior calls this the "hipster effect".